-The “Fresh Food Act,” requires all state-funded institutions to source five percent of their fresh produce, meat and poultry from West Virginia farmers.
+The “Fresh Food Act” requires all state-funded institutions to obtain a minimum of five percent of its food from in state producers.
+To satisfy this requirement, state-funded institutions may purchase, either directly or indirectly, fresh produce, meat and poultry products, milk and other dairy products and other foods grown, produced or processed by in-state producers.
 This commitment from our state government will provide a tremendous opportunity for producers to grow their operations through new markets.

 Public schools alone spend $100 million a year on food – but only a tiny fraction is purchased in-state.